 The Way begins to take its toll

-To all this has been added a pain with inflammation in the left knee, a blister that begins to be too large at the foot of the same leg, and inflammation of the ankle in the other.
-So what was supposed to be an easy and fast way has ended up turning into a torture of almost six hours to do about fifteen kilometres.
+To all this has been added a pain with inflammation in the left knee, a blister that begins to be too large beneath the same leg, and inflammation of the ankle in the other.
+So, what was supposed to be an easy and fast way has ended up turning into a torture of almost six hours to do about fifteen kilometres.
 I didn’t even take out my backpack to take photos, I took four and only with my mobile phone, don’t expect too much quality.

 It is also not surprising, however, that my body has begun to say enough between Inverarnan and Crianlarich: my physical preparation, after a year of irregular and infrequent sports activity, consisted of injuring an abductor in April after only a month of running once or twice a week.
 To the little or no preparation, we must add the stubbornness of wanting to carry the whole backpack during the route (about 14 or 15 kilos).